Rives Kistler: Legal career

 On completing his clerkships, Kistler went into private practice as a litigation associate for Stoel Rives LLP in Portland, Oregon from 1983 to 1987.
 He then moved to the Oregon Department of Justice as an Assistant Attorney General, representing the state in civil and criminal appeals before the state and federal courts from 1987 to 1999.

 Kistler began his judicial career in 1999 when Oregon Governor John Kitzhaber appointed him to the Oregon Court of Appeals.
 He started service on that court on January 14, 1999, replacing R. William Riggs who had been elevated to the Oregon Supreme Court.
 Kistler served on Oregon's intermediate court of appeals until August 14, 2003, when he was himself appointed to the Oregon Supreme Court.

 On August 15, 2003, he was appointed to the Oregon Supreme Court to replace Susan M. Leeson who had resigned.
 Appointed by governor Ted Kulongoski, he won election to a full six-year term in 2004, winning 60 percent of the vote.
 He ran unopposed for re-election in 2010, winning a second six-year term.
 In addition to his judicial work, Kistler has taught state constitutional law as an adjunct professor at Lewis & Clark Law School in Portland, Oregon.
 He is a former member and vice-chair of the Oregon Board of Bar Examiners and a former member of the National Association of Attorneys General Working Groups on criminal law, federalism, and free speech; he served as chair of the working group on free speech.

-Kistler is openly gay, and at the time of his appointment was the only openly LGBT state supreme court justice in the United States.
+Kistler is openly gay, and at the time of his appointment was the only openly LGBTQ state supreme court justice in the United States.
 The second was fellow Oregonian Virginia Linder, who joined Kistler on the Oregon court in 2007.
 Kistler was previously one of twelve openly LGBT state supreme court justices who served in the United States.